dmitryd/kali-yubikey/README.md

 Now you can [re-create](#user-content-initial) initial challenge and key to try again.

+There are two scripts in the `tools/` directory that can help you to test and reset the password.

 ## License

 GPL v3 or newer.
 Remember that copyright has to be kept even in derived work!